Skip to main content

 The effort view type selector allows you to switch between Planned Work and Remaining Effort views.

-Note: Due to the fact that Remaining Effort can only exist in the future, you may see the remaining effort in the next time period.
-For example, if today is 22nd of November, that means November is 22nd of November to 21st of December and the remaining effort will be appear for December.
+Due to the fact that Remaining Effort can only exist in the future, you may see the remaining effort in the next time period.

 Load View Type